hyrogithub/partner-center-sdk/develop/auditing-resources.md

 ## AuditRecord

-Represents a record of an operation performed by a partner user or application.
+Represents a record of an operation performed by a partner user or application.d

 | Property | Type | Description |
 | --- | --- | ---|